Things to do in Airlie Beach

 If you’ve got a bit of time, a really fun way to see the Whitsundays is on a sailing ship for a few days.
 Most of the tours from Airlie Beach tend to be aimed at a younger crowd, but they’re suitable for anyone who’s fit enough.

-A really great option is this sailing trip with ProSail where you can choose from either two night or three nights.
-It’s amazing how much more relaxing it is knowing that you don’t have to go back to a hotel that afternoon, and that you’re just going to sleep on the boat.
+A really great option is this sailing trip with ProSail where you can choose from either two nights or three nights.
+It’s amazing how much more relaxing it is knowing that you don’t have to go back to a hotel that afternoon and that you’re just going to sleep on the boat.

 There is no set itinerary for these trips because it depends on the weather, the tides, and even the interests of the group.
 But expect lots of swimming, snorkelling, sailing, and chilling out!